 What you want to be doing is tax planning.
 Tax planning is when you are using legitimate methods to reduce your taxes owed while upholding the spirit of the law.
 I know no one likes to pay taxes, but at the end of the day, taxes pay for a lot of amazing things in this country (ie. health care).
 Let’s never lose sight of that.

 7. Tax Refund vs. Tax Return: Are They the Same Thing?

-A tax return is simply the term used for you filing your taxes, either by going old school and sending in your paper tax return form, or using an online tax software like TurboTax.
+A tax return is simply the term used for you to file your taxes, either by going old school and sending in your paper tax return form, or using online tax software like TurboTax.

 8. How Long After I File Will I Get My Tax Return?